 This page contains security-related recommendations.
-Kindly note that we exclusively recommend hardware, software and services which we actually use and own.
-We do not recommend any products based on sponsoring or things we only know from hearsay.
+Kindly note that we exclusively recommend hardware, software, and services that we use and own.
+We do not endorse any products based on sponsoring or things we only know from hearsay.

 General information security topics

 The following resources are useful to learn about InfoSec in general: